 Frequency: Daily as tolerated

 Walking activities will be the most common form of exercise for clients with severe debilitation due to primary conditions that create anemia.1 Clients may choose aquatic exercise program when taking safety precautions.
 Clients with anemia will need close and ongoing monitoring of their heart rate, oxygen saturation levels, and dyspnea levels during exercise sessions.
 Exercise intensities can be self-assessed by perceived exertion levels or by taking heart rate levels during the exercise program.
 Monitoring of oxygen saturation and heart rate will help determine when clients are exercising in a state of decreased blood oxygen.
-The parameters of exercise will need to be appropriate for the clients' primary or secondary condition that has created their anemia.2,3 Daily levels of fatigue should be assessed to prescribe an appropriate level of exercise based on clients' progression or deterioration from their primary condition.4 Clients can be progressed to independent exercise programs to increase their functional ...
+The parameters of exercise will need to be appropriate for the clients' primary or secondary condition that has created their anemia.2,3 Daily levels of fatigue should be assessed to prescribe an appropriate level of exercise based on clients' progression or deterioration from their primary condition.4 Clients can be progressed to ...